 Specify in what capacity the AI should accomplish the task.
 Giving the AI a clear characterization can make its output more professional and focused.

-✓ Good example: "Let's say you are a financial advisor with 10 years of experience and are familiar with all types of investments such as funds and stocks"
+Good example: "Assuming you're a financial consultant with 10 years of experience, familiar with all types of investment, funds, stocks, etc."

-✗ Pit: "You're a financial advisor" (role is too general and does not reflect specialization)
+Pipes: "You're a financial advisor."
+(The role is too general and not professional)

 Applicable scenarios:

-- When writing about specialized areas (e.g., financial, medical, legal)
+- When writing in the field of specialization (e.g. financial, medical, legal)

 Specify the content and requirements of the task to be accomplished by the AI.
 The more specific the task description, the more the AI's output will meet expectations.

-✗ Pit: "Write a financial article" (no word count or specific topic stated)
+• Pit: “Write a financial article” (no word and specific subject)

 Applicable Scenarios: